 I shouldn’t be surprised that Pinkalicious and the Little Butterfly was at the top of her list.
 We enjoy all of the Pinkalicious books.
 She also loved Willa’s Butterfly Ballet and Elmer and Butterfly.
 They were all three really cute books with sweet life lessons.

-Fun Butterfly Crafts
+Colorful and Fun Butterfly Crafts